zamazan4ik/awesome-pgo/article/article.md

 ### Tests

-The first idea that can appear in your mind - "We have unit/functional/integration/e2e-tests - let's use them for as a sample workload for PGO".
+The first idea that can appear in your mind - "We have unit/functional/integration/e2e-tests - let's use them as a sample workload for PGO".
 Please don't do that.

-In most cases, the main aim of your tests is testing (!) your application in all possible situation (including rare and almost impossible scenarios).
+In most cases, the main aim of your tests is testing (!) your application in all possible situations (including rare and almost impossible scenarios).
 Instead, PGO optimizes not for all cases but for the most common from your *actual* workload.
 If you try to use tests as a sample workload for training PGO, you optimize your program not for the usual workload but for the corner cases.
 That's definetely not what you want to do.

 ### Benchmarks